byatto/littlemoments/README.md

 # littlemoments

-A fast, minimal web app for capturing moments of Malcolm's life as they happen.
+A fast, minimal web app for capturing moments of a child's life as they happen.
 Built for parents who want to remember the funny quotes, the firsts, and the everyday magic — without the overhead of a full journaling app.

 ## Philosophy